jamesrochabrun/SwiftOpenAI/README.md

    /// Your dataset must be formatted as a JSONL file.
 You must upload your file with the purpose fine-tune.
    /// See the [fine-tuning guide](https://platform.openai.com/docs/guides/fine-tuning) for more details. let validationFile: String?
+   /// A list of integrations to enable for your fine-tuning job. let integrations: [Integration]?
+   /// The seed controls the reproducibility of the job.
+Passing in the same seed and job parameters should produce the same results, but may differ in rare cases.
+If a seed is not specified, one will be generated for you. let seed: Int?

    /// Fine-tuning is [currently available](https://platform.openai.com/docs/guides/fine-tuning/what-models-can-be-fine-tuned) for the following models:
    /// gpt-3.5-turbo-0613 (recommended)